Lunch & Learn: “From the Left-Wing” with Rabbi Randy

 So, I would like to offer an opportunity as we practice social distancing to come together for a virtual lunch and learn.
 Twice a week (Tuesday and Thursday at noon) I will read one of the essays live on Facebook, and then make time for feedback and discussion.

-(Each class will then result in a video that can be accessed anytime on our YouTube channel.)
+(Each From the Left Wing will then result in a video that can be accessed anytime on our YouTube channel.)